found drama

 AROMA.
 Malt aromas are in fact very low; a tiny bit of sweetness evocative of a honey-coated cracker, but even then just whispers of that.
 Almost nothing in the fermentation department — no DMS; nothing phenolic; esters hint at rose petals.
 Hops are on full display here.
 Oddly though, each aroma is like two things in combination.
 Peach and mango.
 Grapefruit with pineapple.
 Lime over tangerine.
 Passionfruit and apricot.
 (More less in that order of descending intensity.)

 APPEARANCE.
 Very pale.
 Holding it up to my AIH SRM lanyard, I’d put it at 2-3 SRM — which is more/less where BeerSmith estimated.
 It’s not brilliantly clear, but it’s certainly more clear than Hoarder Intervention #1 or Clone in the Window or damn near any other heavily dry hopped IPA I’ve made in recent memory.
-Early pours are suffering from a little sediment (did you see how much trub there was?? ^^I mean, look again: the tube for the racking port was submerged!^^^) but I think this will clear up soon.
+Early pours are suffering from a little sediment (did you see how much trub there was??
+5) but I think this will clear up soon.
 So on that note: “good” clarity overall, and “actually pretty great” for something so heavily dry hopped.
 A tall white head forms, but it’s sparse (loose, airy foam) and fades quickly.
 My intuition tells me that this is the high proportion of flaked rice at play — but I’ll need to research that further.

 FLAVOR.
 Largely follows aroma.
 Malt impressions evoke a “honeyed cracker” but are of a mild intensity, almost background.
 Fermentation characteristics are clean; no perceptible DMS nor diacetyl nor phenolics; esters present retronasally at threshold like roses and orange blossoms.
 There’s a notable alcohol presence; it’s not “hot” exactly, but it’s tip-toeing that line between “significant” and “unpleasant”.
 (For me, it’s not distracting though it does flirt with it.)
 Hops, again as with aroma, seem to present as “fruity pairs” though the combinations are little changed up: pineapple and grapefruit; lime and passionfruit; mango and tangerine.
 Bitterness seems balanced, asserting at the finish, and noticeable without being strong.
 It has a bitter balance (which helps me to “agree to” the IPA part of the name) but leaves me with tropical and citrus fruit impressions.